This post may contain affiliate links. Please see my disclosure policy for details.

 There are many ways that you can reach the Vivada Cruise Dock in Kolkata.
 By using the public transport system like the metro, buses and trams or to get a taxi

 By Bus or Tram: There is a bus stop right outside the dock called the ‘Shipping Corporation bus stop’.
-Many bus services in Kolkata run passed this stop.
+Many bus services in Kolkata run past this stop.

 The official government transport website for West Bengal has a bus travel planner.
 Or, I find it easier to organise a journey via Google Maps.
 The nearest tram Stop is BBD Bagh which is a short walk away from the dock.